warrenmwang/xcalc-at-home/README.md

-# Simple Desktop Calculator in C + X11
+# Dumber `xcalc`

+This is a simple calculator app drawn using the X client lib for X Server protocol.

+## Motivation
-I felt like I haven't touched C in a long time, so why not try something "simple" and also learn something new at the same time like how to work with X11 windowing system on a common Linux OS like Ubuntu, my daily driver.
+I felt like I haven't touched C in a long time, and there's no better way to make reviewing something old by also learning something new at the same time...
+I don't know any GUI frameworks for native apps on any of the big three OS's frankly, but I know that my system uses X11 for its windowing system and you could probably just use a programming lib for it directly...How hard could it be?

 > What did I get myself into?
 X11 is dying in favor of things like Wayland and Hyprland.
+> Who cares, build the thing!
+Learn!

 ## Getting Started